Hardinsburg in Breckinridge County, Kentucky — The American South (East South Central)

 Erected 1967 by Kentucky Historical Society and Kentucky Department of Highways.
 (Marker Number 1003.)

 Topics and series.
 This historical marker is listed in this topic list: Notable Places.
 In addition, it is included in the Former U.S. Presidents: #16 Abraham Lincoln, and the Kentucky Historical Society series lists.
+A significant historical year for this entry is 1816.

 Location.
 37° 46.387′ N, 86° 27.536′ W. Marker is in Hardinsburg, Kentucky, in Breckinridge County.
-Marker is on South Main Street (State Road 261) 0.1 miles south of FFA Camp Road, on the left when traveling south.
+It is on South Main Street (State Road 261) 0.1 miles south of FFA Camp Road, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 812 South Main Street, Hardinsburg KY 40143, United States of America.
 Touch for directions.